alikillen/Ruby-Terminal-App-Repo/docs/development-log.md

 Please send your log to your educator as a markdown file as you complete them.
 This is so we can provide you with feedback.

+Development Log!

+Welcome to the madness...

+Status Update 1:

+Status Update 2:

+If you want the blow-by-blow, here are my daily notes:

 Day 1 - 20/04/20

 - drafted up the control flow diagram